HackerUSA-CE/debugging-the-dom/README.md

 ## Tasks

-[ ] get the cat images to show

-[ ] fix all errors in the console

-[ ] each cat should be deleted when clicked
+[ ] Get all 3 cat images to display.
+Hint: which HTML tag is used for images and which attribute is used to designate where an image can be found?
+Where are the images located in the codebase?

+[ ] Fix all errors in the console.
+There is one to start.
+Look at the error.
+It will say what the error is, what file it is located in, and what line the error occurred.
+For example, when you see `script.js:3.6` it means that the error occured in the script.js file on line 3.

+[ ] The first cat says "Whiskers" but it should say "Delilah".
+The code is on line 6 but it is missing the correct id in the `getElementById` method.

+[ ] Each cat should be deleted when clicked.
+The first code block starting on line 9 is missing the id and the specific event in `addEventListener`.
+The second one is just missing the event.
+The third one needs to be written.